FastPix/web-videojs-data-monitoring/README.md

 [![License](https://img.shields.io/github/license/FastPix/web-videojs-data-monitoring)](./LICENSE)
 [![Built with TypeScript](https://img.shields.io/badge/Built%20with-TypeScript-blue?logo=typescript)](https://www.typescriptlang.org/)

-Monitor **Video.js** with real-time playback analytics.
-This SDK plugs FastPix into your Video.js player and automatically tracks video performance - startup time, rebuffering, bitrate changes, playback errors and viewer engagement - and streams the data to the [FastPix dashboard](https://dashboard.fastpix.com) for monitoring and analysis.
+The FastPix Video.js Monitoring SDK automatically collects playback metrics such as startup time, buffering, bitrate changes, playback errors, viewer engagement, and Quality of Experience (QoE).
+These metrics are sent to the [FastPix dashboard](https://dashboard.fastpix.com) where you can monitor playback health and analyze viewer behavior.

-The SDK is written in TypeScript; the published npm package currently ships JavaScript output, and type definitions are planned for a future release.
+The SDK integrates directly with any Video.js player and requires only a few lines of code to start collecting analytics.

 **Works with:** Video.js · HLS · DASH · JavaScript (any framework)